Buruburu

 Buruburu is a housing estate within Nairobi City County in Kenya.
-Buruburu is a vast development inhabited by lower middle-class people.
+Buruburu is a vast development inhabited by middle-class people.
 The estate was designed in 1974 and comprises six phases, with the fifth completed in the mid-1980s.
 The estate is an expansive settlement which spreads over 85 ha, and located 8 km outside the Nairobi Central Business District.
-Due to its proximity to the city, the estate has attracted populations from every walks of life.
+Due to its proximity to the city, the estate has attracted populations from every walk of life.
 This has led to the proliferation of trade and other home-based enterprises (HBEs) in the estate.
 The houses in Buruburu resemble modern architecture of white buildings with striking orange tiled roof tops.
 Buruburu gave rise to modern-day Sheng, a language spoken by virtually all of Nairobi's youth.

 History

 Buruburu was built for middle-income populations during the 1970s and 1980s and inhabited by Kenyan business people, government officials, professionals and a few expatriates on short-term assignments.
-The estate has been built on area, historically associated with low-income groups.
-Prior to the establishment of the estate, the post-colonial government had built rental housings that predominantly attracted high-income groups.
+The estate has been built on area historically associated with low-income groups.
+Prior to the establishment of the estate the post-colonial government had built rental housings that predominantly attracted high-income groups.
 Buruburu estate was established to abandon rental housing policy in favor of home ownership through tenant purchase and mortgage programs.
 The program was based on five phases and took ten years to complete in 1983.

 The origins of Buruburu estate can be traced back to the 1962 Regional Commission which advocated the eastward expansion of Nairobi for housing and development.
 The program was earmarked for the Nairobi emerging middle-class, and adopted the mortgage housing finance strategy.
 The Buruburu program also marked the government's policy shift from rental and tenant purchase housing schemes.
 In the designing and planning of the Buruburu estate, the key institutional actors were Nairobi City Council (NCC); the Central Government; and, the British Commonwealth Development Corporation (CDC).